 Any payment made or any transaction entered into during the hardening period is also subject to optional voidance (that is, subject to the court's discretionary decision on petition by the administrator, the liquidator or the public prosecutor) if proper evidence is brought before the court that, at the time of the payment or transaction, the contracting party knew about the company's insolvency.
 When dealing with intra-group transactions, this knowledge is presumed for companies belonging to the same corporate group.
 Third-party rights, including bona fide third parties, can be affected by those voidance provisions.

-The 2014 Ordinance (applicable to pre-insolvency and insolvency proceedings since 1 July 2014) reformed French bankruptcy laws, with a view to favouring reorganisation at a preventive stage, strengthening the efficiency of out-of-court proceedings and increasing the rights of creditors in insolvency proceedings.
+The latest major reform of French bankruptcy law was implemented by the 2014 Ordinance (applicable to pre-insolvency and insolvency proceedings since 1 July 2014), with a view to favouring reorganisation at a preventive stage, strengthening the efficiency of out-of-court proceedings and increasing the rights of creditors in insolvency proceedings.

 One of the main features of the 2014 reform was the introduction of pre-packaged sale plan, namely the possibility for the court-appointed agent to prepare a partial or total sale of the business in conciliation proceedings, the sale of which will ultimately be implemented in safeguard, rehabilitation or liquidation.
 The major purpose of such a procedure is to shorten the period during which the company is under bankruptcy proceedings so as to preserve the value of the business transferred.
 The first pre-packaged sale plan was implemented in June 2015 when the business and assets of NextiraOne, a spin-off of Alcatel-Lucent, were transferred (along with all of its 1,400 employees) to a purchaser only one month after the opening of rehabilitation proceedings.
 Later in 2015, the business and assets of Fram, a French tour operator, were also transferred through a pre-packaged sale plan.